rmcanany/SolidEdgeStorekeeper/Readme.md

 Finally, it has a secret weapon -- all of us.
 Contributions are welcome!
 Please message me on the [<ins>**Solid Edge Forum**</ins>](https://community.sw.siemens.com/s/topic/0TO4O000000MihiWAC/solid-edge), or raise an [<ins>**Issue on GitHub**</ins>](https://github.com/rmcanany/SolidEdgeStorekeeper/issues), for ideas on how to get started.

 Uh-oh.
 The Marketing guy just showed up.
-He wants to *"Synergize our stake holders and leverage this cross-promotion opportunity"*.
+He wants to *"Synergize our stakeholders and leverage this cross-promotion opportunity"*.
 I bet he does.

 >  *Hello there!!
 I'm Big Mike!
 Do you want to do things better and faster with less work?!
 Of course you do!
 That's why you need [<ins>**Solid Edge Housekeeper**</ins>](https://github.com/rmcanany/SolidEdgeHousekeeper#readme)!*